freddief/mizuhopriceservice/README.md

 ## UML

-Plant UML used to create diagrams (.puml)
+Plant UML used to create diagrams (.puml).
 Diagrams have been exported to .png

 * Sequence diagram in `./docs`
 * Class diagram in `./docs`